kentwong/Udacity-ReactND-WouldYouRather/README.md

 This App is one of the three assessment projects for Udacity's [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

-The MyReads App is deployed to Netlify at https://wouldyourather-reactnd.netlify.app/.
+The Would You Rather App is deployed to Netlify at https://wouldyourather-reactnd.netlify.app/.

 ## 🏃 Getting Started